Making your own butter at home is not only incredibly easy, it’s fresh and delicious! If you’ve ever wondered how to make butter, look no further!

 - Keto Maple Cinnamon Fat Bombs

 Click on the links to see the items used in making this recipe.
 You can also find these products linked in the recipe below.

-- Food Processor – A food processor is the cornerstone to making your own butter.
-Hopefully you already own one, but if not, having one as a kitchen essential will make your life so much easier.
+- Food Processor – A food processor is a cornerstone of making your own butter.
+Hopefully, you already own one, but if not, having one as a kitchen essential will make your life so much easier.
 If you don’t have a food processor, a high-speed blender will work as well.

 - Mesh Strainer – You’ll need a strainer to pour the butter and buttermilk mixture into to separate them.
 There are plenty of other ways to separate the two to discard the buttermilk, but using a mesh strainer is by far the easiest!

 - Cheesecloth – Getting the last little bits of the buttermilk out of the butter is essential.
 Using cheesecloth is the absolute easiest way to make this happen, all while making for easy cleanup.
 Make sure to have some cheesecloth on hand before starting the butter making process!

 - 2 cups heavy whipping cream